nathanmarz/storm/README.markdown

 # Getting started

+## Prerequisites

+First, you need `java` and `git` installed and in your user's `PATH`.
+Also, two of the examples in storm-starter require Python and Ruby.

+Next, make sure you have the storm-starter code available on your machine.
+Git/GitHub beginners may want to use the following command to download the latest storm-starter code and change to the new directory that contains the downloaded code.

+    $ git clone git://github.com/nathanmarz/storm-starter.git && cd storm-starter

+## storm-starter overview

 storm-starter contains a variety of examples of using Storm.
 If this is your first time working with Storm, check out these topologies first: